ucsb-csw8/w22/faq.md

 ## Course Components

+### Where do I find slides and/or class/lab recordings?

+The slides and the recordings are linked on Gauchospace.
+Look for the playback icon ⏩.

 ### Do we have to download python for this class?

 Yes.
 We will spend the first couple of weeks working within zyBooks and then we will ask you to [Download the latest version from python.org](https://www.python.org/).